mikker/passwordless/README.md

 ## Usage

 Passwordless creates a single model called `Passwordless::Session`.
-It doesn't come with its own `User` model, it expects you to create one, eg.:
+It doesn't come with its own `User` model, it expects you to create one:

 ```
 $ bin/rails generate model User email